 As all children must have left by 6:00pm, we request parents to collect their children by 5:50pm so they can have an informative handover from the Educators about their child’s day.

 Public Holidays are part of the weekly fee and all days must be paid for even if the centre is closed, except at the December/January closure period.
-However, the centre opens for the Labour Day, WA Day and Queen’s Birthday public holidays if they fall in the academic semester and Curtin is open.
+However, the centre opens for the Labour Day public holiday if it falls in the academic semester and Curtin is open.

 December/January closure period